Full Form of PO – Purchase Order

 #1 – Standard Purchase Order

-It is made when all the main terms of purchase are known at the time of making the purchase order such as quantity, price, delivery timeline and payment terms.
-As such, they are used when there is the certainty with respect to order and related terms.
+It is made when all the main terms of purchase are known at the time of making the purchase order, such as quantity, price, delivery timeline, and payment terms.
+As such, they are used when there is certainty with respect to order and related terms.

 #2 – Planned Purchase Order

-It is issued when most of the details with respect to the order are known at the time of preparing the purchase order, but accurate delivery terms and schedule are not known.
-Thus, when one makes this PO, a commitment is made for the quantity required and price to be paid but only an estimated delivery schedule is mentioned.
+It is issued when most of the details with respect to the order are known at the time of preparing the purchase order, but accurate delivery terms and schedules are not known.
+Thus, when one makes this PO, a commitment is made for the quantity required and price to be paid, but only an estimated delivery schedule is mentioned.